pedrobslisboa/full-stack-reasonml-advanced-sample/README.md

 ## Introduction

-This is an advanced full-stack applicaiton with Reasonml and React.
-It work as a sample project to show how to build an advanced application with Reasonml and React, with a native Reasonml server.
+This is an advanced full-stack application using ReasonML and React.
+It serves as a sample project to demonstrate how to build an application with ReasonML and React, including a native ReasonML server.

-You can access here: https://native-reason-react-advanced-80387dde2d3c.herokuapp.com/
+You can access it here: https://native-reason-react-advanced-80387dde2d3c.herokuapp.com/

 This project uses the following main libraries:

-- reasnml
+- reasonml
 - reason-react
 - server-reason-react
 - melange
 - styled-ppx (emotion)

-Keep in mind that the project is still in development and I'm not sure it's production ready.
-It's just a sample I'm having fun with. :)
+Keep in mind that the project is still in development and may not be production-ready.
+It's just a sample project I'm having fun with. :)

 ## Routing

-For a easy way to build and keep info together, this project works with getInitialProps system, that is a way to get data from server and pass to the client.
-Working on SPA and SSR.
+For an easy way to build and manage data flow, this project uses the `getInitialProps` system, which retrieves data from the server and passes it to the client.
+It supports both SPA and SSR functionalities.

 Example:
 ```reason